zeopix/countrizable/README.md

 product.currency # => Euro
 ```

-You can also set translations with mass-assignment by specifying the locale:
+You can also set values with mass-assignment by specifying the country_code:

 ```ruby
 product.attributes = { price: 4.5, country_code: :uk }